 Smartphone applications will become the killer applications for mobile health solutions.

 Although the potential benefits of mHealth solutions have been widely discussed for over a decade, the market never emerged from the trial phase.
-Smartphone applications will enable the mHealth industry to successfully reach out to 500m of a total 1.4bn smartphone users in 2015 the new “Global Mobile Health Market Report 2010-2015” by research2guidance says.
+Smartphone applications will enable the mHealth industry to successfully reach out to 500m of a total 1.4bn smartphone users in 2015 the new “Global Mobile Health Trends and Figures Market Report 2013-2017” by research2guidance says.

 Ralf-Gordon Jahns, Head of Research at research2guidance, points out “Our findings indicate that the long-expected mobile revolution in healthcare is set to happen.
 Both healthcare providers and consumers are embracing smartphones as a means to improving healthcare.”

 Not only are consumers taking advantage of smartphones to manage and improve their own health, a significant number (43%) of mHealth applications are primarily designed for healthcare professionals.
 These include CME (Continued Medical Education), remote monitoring and health care management applications.